Wisc-Land-Map-Tool/Wisc-Land-Mobile-App/README.md

 must be running simultaneously to respond to the client calls of this application.

 If running in the browser, security must be disabled by using --disable-web-security in the url box (Chrome) for making cross origin AJAX calls in our application.

+# Use of application

+The workflow for entering data is as follows:

+Log in using your credentials

+A map should show up with your assigned points, you can browse the map.

+Once a polygon is clicked, a data entry form will show up.

+Enter data using the data entry points.
+Tree specific fields should only show up when the land type is forest, or wetland->forested wetland.

+After clicking submit, you should return to the map.

 # Running tests